Raphide/FakeOS/README.md

 # FakeOS

-A creation of a fake Operating System that emulates the real feeling of using one!
+A creation of a fake Operating System that emulates the real feeling of using one!gi